Call us now 613-228-0786

 Negotiation

-While negotiations is an integral part of every dispute resolution process, often solicitor negotiations without the use of other processes will lead to resolution of all issues.
-Where there are fairly complex financial and parenting issues, I generally find that clients benefit financially and emotionally from using negotiations in the context of mediation or collaborative family law.
+While negotiations are an integral part of every dispute resolution process, often solicitor negotiations without the use of other processes will lead to resolution of all issues.
+Where there are fairly complex financial and parenting issues, we generally find that clients benefit financially and emotionally from using negotiations in the context of mediation or collaborative family law.

-If you hire me as your lawyer and collaborative family law is not feasible, I will almost always recommend you attend mediation with another professional mediator in order to minimize your legal fees.
-In doing so, I will take a back seat role and assist only with questions or concerns that arise in between mediation sessions and in providing independent legal advice on any agreements reached in mediation.
+If you hire us as your lawyers and collaborative family law is not feasible, we will almost always recommend you attend mediation with another professional mediator in order to minimize your legal fees.
+In doing so, we will take a back seat role and assist only with questions or concerns that arise in between mediation sessions and in providing independent legal advice on any agreements reached in mediation.
 Occasionally but rarely, where complex issues arise mediators may request the presence of lawyers at one or more mediation sessions.

 Mediation Services

-As a mediator, I act as a neutral third party facilitator to assist you and your spouse in addressing and resolving the issues surrounding your separation.
+As mediators, we act as neutral third party facilitators to assist you and your spouse in addressing and resolving the issues surrounding your separation.

-My experience tells me that mediation is often the most appropriate dispute resolution process.
+Our experience tells us that mediation is often the most appropriate dispute resolution process.
 The benefits of mediation include:

 • The parties, together, come to a resolution on some or all issues.
 This promotes greater control in decisions that affect your life and the lives of your children.